DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

 **Description**

-Each EEG file found in this folder will have a corresponding json file in the parent directory that specifies the settings that were used for the specific task.
+Each EEG file found in this folder will have a corresponding ``.json`` file in the parent directory that specifies the settings that were used for the specific task.
 These data are saved at the end of the processing pipeline after the following operations have occurred:

 - ICA artifact removal